nerc-project/nerc-docs/docs/get-started/allocation/requesting-an-allocation.md

     [your requested and approved allocation values](allocation-details.md#pi-and-manager-allocation-view-of-openshift-resource-allocation)
     to reserve storage from the total NESE storage pool.
-For **NERC-OCP (OpenShift)** Resource Allocations, storage quotas are specified by the "OpenShift Request on Storage Quota (GB)" and "OpenShift Limit on Ephemeral Storage Quota (GB)" allocation attributes.
+For **NERC-OCP (OpenShift)** Resource Allocations, storage quotas are specified by the "OpenShift Request on Storage Quota (GiB)" and "OpenShift Limit on Ephemeral Storage Quota (GiB)" allocation attributes.
 If you have common questions or need more information, refer to our [Billing FAQs](../../get-started/cost-billing/billing-faqs.md)
     for comprehensive answers.
 Keep in mind that you can easily scale and expand